Why You Should Avoid Prioritization Frameworks and How To Do It Right

 e.g. RICE stands for Reach, Impact, Confidence, Effort.
 Each of those is a subjective assessment that is turned into a number and then used in a calculation.

 - What’s missing in those subjective assessments is the margin of error (MoE) associated with each factor.
 And there is nowhere in the calculation that includes that.

 Why is Margin of Error important?
 Here’s the equation to calculate the RICE score.

 Each factor (Confidence, Effort etc.) is clearly not an analytic value.
 It’s a subjective assessment, often defined as Low, Medium, High, or some other similar model.
-Those assessments are typically converted into some confidence level. eg.
+Those assessments are typically converted into some numerical values. eg. for Confidence, it might look like:

 - 1.0 = high confidence